davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 [No one uses things between browser flags, Chrome origin trials: can opt your site into trialing new tech.
 Experiment to get devs using stuff _safely_, early & so to provide feedback.

-Browser vendors don't want to look bad, so they're all keen to solve interop problems.]
+Browser vendors don't want to look bad, so they're all keen to solve interoperability problems.]

 `align-content` acts on the group of flex items as a whole (a la `justify-content`) when you have wrapping items and there is space in the flex container.
 This is not the same as `align-items`, which works on individual items within the container.